cyrilc7/Game-Sales/README.md

 ## Go Further

-One interesting ideas to complete the analysis of the industry would be to perform an analysis on the impact of the Corona on the video games market.
+One interesting ideas to complete the analysis of the industry would be to perform an analysis on the impact of the Corona Virus on the video games market.